Necessity is the mother of invention.Plato

 #7.
 Christine Van Broeckhoven

 Dr. Christine Van Broeckhoven is a Belgian inventor.
 She completed her Ph.D. in molecular biology from the University of Antwerp.
-Ms. Broeckhoven is a Professor of Molecular Biology and Genetics at the University of Antwerp since 1995.
+Ms. Broeckhoven has been a Molecular Biology and Genetics Professor at the University of Antwerp since 1995.

-Dr. Broeckhoven has over 35 years of experience in molecular genetics research of neurodegenerative brain diseases such as Alzheimer’s disease, frontotemporal lobar degeneration, amyothrophic lateral sclerosis, lewy bodies disorders, and Parkinson’s disease.
+Dr. Broeckhoven has over 35 years of experience in molecular genetics research of neurodegenerative brain diseases such as Alzheimer’s, frontotemporal lobar degeneration, amyothrophic lateral sclerosis, lewy bodies disorders, and Parkinson’s disease.

 Awards & Honors: